 After buying and building the Nascom, he spent a lot of time tinkering on it with his younger brothers Mike and Nicolas, both of whom were if anything even more technically inclined than Pete himself.
 Together the brothers developed a number of programming tools, initially for their own use, like a set of extensions to the Nascom’s standard BASIC and an assembler for writing Z-80 machine language.
 In 1981 they decided to try selling some of these utilities in the nascent British software market.
 They took out advertisements in a magazine or two under the name Level 9 Computing, a generic but catchy name that could refer to anything from an academic qualification to the lowest circle of Dante’s Inferno to a level in a videogame to a Dungeons and Dragon dungeon or character level.
 They were rewarded with a modest number of orders.
 Encouraged, they added some simple games to their lineup, mostly the usual clones of current arcade hits.
 More indicative of their future direction, however, was Fantasy, a sort of proto-text adventure written by Pete.
 Some earlier experiences had influenced its creation.

 Already a dedicated wargamer, the young Pete had been introduced to Dungeons and Dragons while at Cambridge.
 He promptly became obsessed with D&D and another early tabletop RPG, Empire of the Petal Throne.
 He later said, “In the evening we either played D&D or went down to the pub… and played Petal Throne.”
 Still, it took him a surprisingly long time to connect his interest in computers to his interest in RPGs.
-Cambridge was the premiere computing university of Britain, the atmosphere within its computer science department perhaps not terribly far removed from that at MIT.
+Cambridge was the premier computing university of Britain, the atmosphere within its computer science department perhaps not terribly far removed from that at MIT.
 As such, there were plenty of games to be had, including some early proto-CRPGs obviously inspired by tabletop D&D. Pete toyed with them, but found them too primitive, underwhelming in comparison to playing with friends.
 (Ironically, Pete left the university just before the rise of the Phoenix mainframe text adventure boom, about which more in a future article.)
 The spark that would guide his future career wasn’t kindled until he was working in business computing, and had left D&D behind along with his old gaming buddies in Cambridge.
 On one of his employers’ systems, he stumbled across an installation of Adventure.
 Yes, now follows the story I’ve told you so many times before: long story short, he was entranced.
 Fantasy was the first product of his fascination.
 But Pete wanted to do more than create a stripped-down shadow of Adventure on the Nascom.
 He wanted to port the whole thing.

 This was an audacious proposition to say the least.
 When Scott Adams had been similarly inspired, he had been wise enough not to try to recreate Adventure itself on his 16 K TRS-80, but rather to write a smaller, simpler game of his own design.
 A year after Adams’s Adventureland, Gordon Letwin of Microsoft ported the full game onto a 32 K TRS-80.
 The Austins also had 32 K to work with, but they lacked one crucial advantage that Letwin had been able to employ: a disk drive to fetch text off of disk and into memory as it was needed during play.
 With only a cassette drive on their Nascom, they would have to pack the entire game — program, data, and text — into 32 K. It looked an impossible task.